ryantd42/NY-Legislative-Git/2023/S1448B-2023/bill.md

  THESE PURPOSES.
 THE TASK FORCE MAY MEET AND HOLD HEARINGS AT SUCH PLACES AS IT SHALL DESIGNATE.
-  7. THE TASK FORCE SHALL CREATE A FINAL REPORT REGARDING ALL  FINDINGS AND  RECOMMENDATIONS TO BE DELIVERED ON OR BEFORE DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR TO THE GOVERNOR, THE TEMPORARY PRESIDENT OF THE SENATE, THE SPEAKER OF THE ASSEMBLY, THE CHAIR OF THE  SENATE  EDUCATION COMMITTEE,  THE  CHAIR OF THE ASSEMBLY EDUCATION COMMITTEE, THE CHAIR OF THE SENATE TRANSPORTATION COMMITTEE AND THE CHAIR OF THE ASSEMBLY TRANS- PORTATION COMMITTEE.
+  7. THE TASK FORCE SHALL CREATE A FINAL REPORT REGARDING ALL  FINDINGS AND  RECOMMENDATIONS TO BE DELIVERED NO LATER THAN EIGHTEEN MONTHS AFTER THE EFFECTIVE DATE OF THIS SECTION, TO THE GOVERNOR, THE TEMPORARY PRES- IDENT OF THE SENATE, THE SPEAKER OF  THE  ASSEMBLY,  THE  CHAIR  OF  THE SENATE  EDUCATION COMMITTEE, THE CHAIR OF THE ASSEMBLY EDUCATION COMMIT- TEE, THE CHAIR OF THE SENATE TRANSPORTATION COMMITTEE AND THE  CHAIR  OF THE ASSEMBLY TRANSPORTATION COMMITTEE.
   §  2.
-This act shall take effect immediately.
+This  act shall take effect immediately and shall expire and be deemed repealed twenty-four months after it shall have become a law.